jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Norman described situations where the door designer hid all visible clues for aesthetic purposes.
 Users would stand in front of these doors bewildered by how to enter.

 I can identify with this to some degree.
-My last office, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the stand in for [Lumon Industries](https://lumon.industries/) in the TV show [Severance](https://en.wikipedia.org/wiki/Severance_(TV_series)), had funky doors.
+My last office, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the exterior location for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had funky doors.
 All doors were glass with a meter long vertical bar.
 All doors basically looked alike, but some were push, some where pull and some where slide.
 I eventually memorized through trial and error which door did what.
 But sometimes I’d get it work.
 I’d push, then I’ll pull and finally I’d slide.

 Well-designed things scream how they are intended to be used.
 Contracts should be designed from the client’s point of view.
 Ideally the names chosen will reflect how the client interacts with the contract and not necessarily what the provider provides.